 The format of the accounting data file, as well as the format of the individual accounting records are in the sys/aacct.h are in the header file.
 Use the acctrpt command to parse the accounting data file and produce accounting reports.
-You can use this command to produce three types of accounting reports: Process Accounting reports, LPAR Accounting reports, and Transaction Accounting reports.
+You can use this command to produce three types of accounting reports: Process Accounting reports, LPAR Accounting reports, and Transaction Accounting reports, and Workload Partition Accounting reports.